Kaiser-class battleship: Armament

 The Kaiser-class ships each carried ten 30.5 cm SK L/50 guns (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun quick firing, while the L/50 denotes the length of the gun.
 In this case, the L/50 gun is 50 caliber, meaning that the gun barrel is 50 times as long as it is in diameter.) mounted in five twin turrets.
-One turret was mounted fore, two were mounted en echelon amidships, and the fourth and fifth turrets were mounted in a superfiring pair aft.
+One turret was mounted fore, two were mounted en echelon as wing turrets amidships, and the fourth and fifth turrets were mounted in a superfiring pair aft.
+The guns were placed in C/1909 mountings, which were very similar to the older C/1908 gun mounts used in the preceding Helgoland-class ships.
+Each turret had a working chamber beneath it that was connected to a set of revolving ammunition hoists leading down to the magazine below it.
+One set of hoists retrieved the shells and propellant charges from the magazines and brought them to the working chamber, and another transferred them up to the gun house through flash-tight doors; this arrangement was adopted to reduce the risk of fire in the gun house from reaching the magazines.
+In an effort to reduce the possibility of a fire, everything in the turret was constructed of steel.

 The guns were supplied with a total of 860 shells, for 86 rounds per gun.
 The shells were 894 lb, and were fired at a muzzle velocity of 854 meters per second (2,805 feet per second).
-The guns were placed in C/1909 mountings, which were very similar to the older C/1908 gun mounts used in the preceding Helgoland-class ships.
+Each gun had a rate of fire of about three shots per minute.
+The barrels had an expected life of two hundred full-power shots before they would need to be replaced.
 The mountings were initially capable of depression to −8 degrees and elevation to 13.5 degrees.
 At maximum elevation, the guns had a range of up to 18700 m.
 After the Battle of Dogger Bank in January 1915, where British ships had been able to open fire first, outside the range of the German guns, the mountings were modified to depress to −5.5 degrees and elevate to 16 degrees.
 This extended the maximum range of 20500 m.